2lag/edit/README.md

 - finish functionality for :
 - - File
 - - - Open
-- - - - swap with fread calls
+- - - - swap with fread calls ( figure out how to detect chartype tho )
 - - - - test with [these](https://github.com/arc80/plywood/tree/9c606056faf89f0918b81f5af09c23fefaf9a12d/repos/plywood/src/apps/AutodetectTest/tests)
 - check for memory leaks
 - do functionality for :